dpzhang/Project_ALDA/README.md

 * Notice: you might be seeing a course **of the same section number** occur twice in the list.
-This is because that particular course would have both undergraduate and graduate in the same lecture
+This is because that particular course would have both undergraduate and graduate in the same lecture.
-(be careful with those cool grad students :smiling_imp:)

-* In the very first column of the course table, you are able to check the empty boxes to indicate which courses you would like to take (If you are a greedy person, you can also check all boxes that are available :smirk:).
+* In the very first column of the course table, you are able to check the empty boxes to indicate which courses you would like to take (If you are a greedy person, you can also check all boxes that are available).
 Based on the combination of courses you select, AldaCourse can intelligently generate all feasible and non-conflicted course schedules that best staisfy your demand.